XRPLF/rippled/CONTRIBUTING.md

      merge, they should also ensure the commit message(s) are updated as well.
 4. The PR branch must be up to date with the base branch (usually `develop`).
-This is usually accomplised by merging the base branch into the feature branch, but if the other criteria are met, the changes can be squashed and rebased on top of the base branch.
+This is usually accomplished by merging the base branch into the feature branch, but if the other criteria are met, the changes can be squashed and rebased on top of the base branch.
 5. Finally, and most importantly, the author of the PR must